Mohammad-Hadi Abdekhodaei

-Sheikh Mohammad-Hadi Abdekhodaei شیخ محمدهادی عبدخدایی, (born 28 July 1938) is an Iranian Ayatollah He is currently a member of the Fifth term of the Assembly of Experts.
+Sheikh Mohammad-Hadi Abdekhodaei شیخ محمدهادی عبدخدایی, (born 28 July 1938) is an Iranian Ayatollah He was a member of the Fifth term of the Assembly of Experts.
 He was previously the 11th Ambassador of Iran to the Vatican, and also served in the Iranian Parliament for 3 terms.

 Biography

-Mohammad-Hadi Abdekhodaei was born on July 28, 1938 in Mashhad, Iran.
+Mohammad-Hadi Abdekhodaei was born on July 28, 1938, in Mashhad, Iran.
 He was born into a religious family, as his father Gholam Hossein Tabrizi was a well known Ayatollah.
 He attained Ijtihad in Qom Hawza, afterwards he obtained his doctorate from University of Tehran in Philosophy.
 After the 1979 Iranian revolution, he was elected by the people of Razavi Khorasan to represent them in the Iranian Parliament.
 He was elected 3 separate times, the first term, second term, and the fourth term.
 He was also chosen to be the Ambassador of Iran to the Holy See, where he was awarded the Order of Merit and Virtue by Pope John Paul II.
 He is also fluent in Farsi, Arabic, English and Italian.
-Currently he serves as the representative of the people of Razavi Khorasan in the Assembly of Experts.
-He has held that role since the 2016 Iranian Assembly of Experts election.
+He served as the representative of the people of Razavi Khorasan in the Assembly of Experts.
+He had held that role from 2016 Iranian Assembly of Experts election until 2024.